LeoNatan/LNPopupUI/README.md

 		.popupTransitionTarget()
 		.aspectRatio(contentMode: .fit)
 		.clipShape(RoundedRectangle(cornerRadius: 30, style: .continuous))
-		.shadow(color: enableCustomizations ? .indigo : .black.opacity(0.5), radius: 20)
+		.shadow(color: .indigo, radius: 20)
 }
 ```

 > [!CAUTION]
-> Using a complex clip shapes and/or multiple calls to `.shadow()` will result in undefined behavior and visual artifacts in your transitions.
+> Using a complex clip shapes and/or multiple calls to `.shadow()` can result in undefined behavior the transition may not be accurate.

-Transitions are only available for prominent and floating popup bar styles with drag interaction style.
-Any other combination will result in no transition and this method will not be called by the system.
+Transitions are only available for drag interaction style, or transition targets are ignored.

 #### Popup Bar Customization